 Diabetes is a chronic health condition that increases your risk of developing other health issues, including diabetic retinopathy.
 The experienced eye care team at Ophthalmology Physicians & Surgeons, PC specialize in the management of diabetic retinopathy and can provide you with the care you need for good eye health.
-If you have diabetes and live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to protect your eye health.
+If you have diabetes and live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to protect your eye health.

 Diabetic retinopathy occurs when the blood vessels in your eye leak blood or other fluid, leading to swelling and blurry vision.
 You may be at risk of diabetic retinopathy if you have chronic or poorly controlled blood sugars, which results in damage to the blood vessels that leads to the leaking.